Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Simulation study

 \subsection{Performance measures}

 We generate and analyze 2,000 Monte Carlo replicates of trial data per simulation scenario.
 Recall that in our implementations of MAIC, G-computation (both versions) and MIM, a large number of bootstrap resamples, MCMC draws or syntheses are performed for each of the 2,000 replicates.
 For instance, the analysis for one simulation scenario using Bayesian G-computation contains 4,000 MCMC draws (after burn-in) times 2,000 simulation replicates, which equals a total of 8 million posterior draws.

-Let $\hat{\Delta}_{12, q}^{(2)}$ denote the estimator for the $q$-th Monte Carlo replicate and let $\mathbb{E}(\hat{\Delta}_{12}^{(2)})$ represent its mean across the 2,000 simulations.
 Based on the method and simulation scenario with the highest long-run variability (MAIC with $N=200$ and poor covariate overlap), we consider the degree of precision provided by the Monte Carlo standard errors under 2,000 replicates to be acceptable in relation to the size of the effects.\footnote{Conservatively, we assume that $\textnormal{SD}(\hat{\Delta}_{12}^{(2)}) \leq 1.71$ and that the variance across simulations of the estimated treatment effect is always less than 2.92.
 Given that the MCSE of the bias is equal to $\sqrt{\textnormal{Var}(\hat{\Delta}_{12}^{(2)})/N_{sim}}$, where $N_{sim}=2000$ is the number of simulations, it is at most 0.038 under 2,000 simulations.
 We consider the degree of precision provided by the MCSE of the bias to be acceptable in relation to the size of the effects.
-If the empirical coverage rate of the methods is 95\%, $N_{sim}=2000$ implies that the MCSE of the coverage is $\sqrt{(95 \times 5)/1000}=0.49\%$, with the worst-case MCSE being $1.12\%$ under 50\% coverage.
+If the empirical coverage rate of the methods is 95\%, $N_{sim}=2000$ implies that the MCSE of the coverage is $\left (\sqrt{(95 \times 5)/2000} \right)\%=0.49\%$, with the worst-case MCSE being $1.12\%$ under 50\% coverage.
 We also consider this degree of precision to be acceptable.
 Hence, the simulation study is conducted under $N_{sim}=2000$.}

 We evaluate the performance of the outcome regression methods and MAIC on the basis of the following criteria: (1) bias; (2) variability ratio; (3) empirical coverage rate of the interval estimates; (4) empirical standard error (ESE); and (5) mean square error (MSE).
 These criteria are explicitly defined in a previous simulation study by the authors.\cite{remiro2020methods}